Equal Pay and Discrimination against Women

 - doing the substantially the same job (equal work) and receiving unequal pay.

-Once the employee proves her case, the burden of proof then shifts to the employer to disprove any of the three elements.
 Employers can justify a pay differential by proving the pay difference is the result of:

 - a seniority system;